ChongyeWang/Github_MobileApp/README.md

 # Github_MobileApp

-User can interact with their personal github account:
+Users can interact with their personal github account by:

-View github information, including, repositories, followings and followers, etc.
+1.View github information, including, repositories, followings and followers, etc.

-Star or unstar a repository.
+2.Star or unstar a repository.

-Follow or unfollow a user.
+3.Follow or unfollow a user.

-Search users by their name.
+4.Search users by their name.